 Before you rush to your favorite insurance company and shell money out on this The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, there are a few things you must know to make an informed decision.
 After all, buying insurance policies is unlike anything else.
 In addition to the product liability insurance cost, several other factors should be considered to ensure adequate coverage that provides maximum protection to your business.

 Table of Contents

 There’s a difference between a defective product that’s intended to make you look pretty and a defective product that’s used to run million-dollar IT infrastructure.
 Meaning to say, every product has its distinct scope, relevance and quantifiable impact.
 They have their nuances which influence how much coverage you should opt for that’s adequate.

 So, when deciding the coverage you require, don’t look at others; don’t look at how much coverage your competitors have; don’t look for external factors.
 Instead, consider your own products, risks, number of sales you make, and so forth.
 Figure out your unique requirement that’s based on internal factors.

 In the end, understand that buying the cheapest plan will leave your business exposed to vulnerabilities.
-But over-spending on the policy would do you no good either.
+But over-spending on the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More would do you no good either.
 Find the right extent of the coverage.
 Thereon, audit that number annually as your company grows to ensure adequate product liability insurance coverage is maintained.